 Future operating or business decisions may cause dilution to our existing stockholders.
-For example, we may sell equity securities or issue securities exercisable or convertible into shares of our common stock in connection with strategic transactions or for financing purposes, including under the ATM Agreement, in connection with the potential offering contemplated by our recently filed registration statement on Form S-1 relating to the offering and sale of common stock and pre-funded warrants to purchase common stock, or otherwise through registered or unregistered offerings.
-As of June 30, 2024, we had \$4.1 million available for future offerings under the prospectus filed with respect to the ATM Agreement.
+For example, we may sell equity securities or issue securities exercisable or convertible into shares of our common stock in connection with strategic transactions or for financing purposes, including under the ATM Agreement or otherwise through registered or unregistered offerings.
+As of September 30, 2024, we had \$4.1 million available for future offerings under the prospectus filed with respect to the ATM Agreement.
 Furthermore, a substantial majority of the outstanding shares of our common stock are, and all of the shares sold in this offering will be, freely tradable without restriction or further registration under the Securities Act, unless these shares are owned or purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.
 We may also make equity grants under one or more employee equity incentive plan or our employee stock purchase plan or issue common stock as matching contributions to our employees under our 401(k) Plan.
 You may also be subject to dilution from the exercise or settlement of outstanding options or restricted stock units under the Restated 2014 Plan, and from the exercise of our warrants, including the exercise of any pre-funded warrants.
-In addition, sales or issuances of a substantial number of shares of our common stock.
+In addition, sales or issuances of a substantial number of shares of our common stock, or other equity-related securities in the public markets, or the perception that such sales or issuances could occur, could depress the market price of our common stock.

 We may not achieve profitability in the near term or at all, and historically we have not been profitable.
-Management has historically financed the Company's operations through external financings, from both equity and debt financings, like issuances under our ATM Agreement and the January 2024 Offering, for example.
-To the extent our cash on hand and the proceeds, if any, from this offering do not provide sufficient capital for us to achieve profitability, or we are unable to maintain profitability once initially achieved, we expect we will need to raise additional capital through future financings.
+Management has historically financed the Company's operations through external financings, from both equity and debt financings, like issuances under our ATM Agreement, the January 2024 Offering, and the September 2024 Offering, for example.
+To the extent our cash on hand and the proceeds from the September 2024 Offering do not provide sufficient capital for us to achieve profitability, or we are unable to maintain profitability once initially achieved, we expect we will need to raise additional capital through future financings.
 To the extent we decide to conduct a financing in the future, the form of such financing may include one or more of the following: (i) underwritten offerings of shares of our common stock, (ii) sales of shares of our common stock under an "at the market" offering program, (iii) incurring indebtedness with one or more financial institutions, (iv) sale of product line or technology, and (v) the factoring of trade receivables.
-Additional funding may not be available to us on acceptable terms, or at all, such as the offering contemplated by our registration statement on Form S-1 relating to the offering and sale of common stock and pre-funded warrants to purchase common stock, or we may be required to seek other more costly or time-consuming methods.
+Additional funding may not be available to us on acceptable terms, or at all, or we may be required to seek other more costly or time-consuming methods.
 Any failure to raise capital as and when needed could have a negative impact on our financial condition and on our ability to pursue our business plans and strategies.